Here’s my annual Nationals All Star selection post.

 - Nationals All-Star representatives: Matt Capps

-- Possible Snubs: Adam Dunn, Josh Willingham, Ryan Zimmerman, Steven Strasburg
+- Possible Snubs: Adam Dunn, Josh Willingham, Ryan Zimmerman, Stephen Strasburg

 - Narrative: Capps was clearly deserving, having a breakout season as a closer after his off-season non-tender from the Pirates.
 The 3-4-5 hitters Zimmerman-Dunn-Willingham all had dominant offensive seasons as the team improved markedly from its 103-loss season.
 But perhaps the surprise non-inclusion was Strasburg, who despite only having a few starts as of the all-star break was already the talk of baseball.
 I think MLB missed a great PR opportunity to name him to the team to give him the exposure that the rest of the national media expected.
 But in the end, Capps was a deserving candidate and I can’t argue that our hitters did anything special enough to merit inclusion.